PostHog/posthog.com/contents/handbook/people/spending-money.md

 While PostHog will use the money saved from not having office space for real life meetups, we are happy to cover some expenses related to where you work.
 Most people do most of their work from home, but we understand that getting out of the house from time to time can help you escape cabin fever!

-You can spend up to $200/month to work in cafés or coworking spaces.
+You can spend up to $250/month to work in cafés or coworking spaces.
 You must provide receipts if applicable, and in this case, they must only be for yourself.

 We have a company WeWork All Access account that allows you to book desks in any of their worldwide locations.
 If you wish to take advantage of this, post in #team-people-and-ops and Grace or Tim will add you.
-This membership costs $150 and is deducted from your monthly budget.
+This membership costs the full budget per month, so please keep that in mind when opting in.

 ## Travel